shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 2. **Novelty**: Datasets which allow for a more insightful evaluation beyond the standard test accuracy of ImageNet are encouraged.
-   This can include well motivated new criteria, new datasets with emphasized practical relevance, as well as tasks that demonstrate theoretically predicted weaknesses of certain popular models.
+   This can include well-motivated new criteria, new datasets with emphasized practical relevance, as well as tasks that demonstrate theoretically predicted weaknesses of certain popular models.

 3. **Difficulty for current models**: If the task can easily be solved by humans but some models fail moderately or spectacularly, it is an interesting addition to the benchmark.
-   This will be formally benchmarked by evaluating a set of standard models (including robustified, task specific ones) on the provided dataset.
+   This will formally be benchmarked by evaluating a set of standard models (including robustified, task-specific ones) on the provided dataset.
 Together with the reference implementation, we have included
    (1) a set of (robustified) ResNet models,